Okhota

 The Okhota (Охота) is a river in Okhotsky District, Khabarovsk Krai, which flows south to the Sea of Okhotsk.
 It is 393 km long, and its drainage basin covers 19100 km2.

 Etymology

-While the name of the river literally means "hunt" in Russian, it is the corruption of the Even word окат (okat) meaning "river".
+While the name of the river literally means "hunt" in Russian, it is a corruption of the Even word окат (okat) meaning "river".

 Course

 The Okhota begins in the Suntar-Khayata Range at about 1200 m above sea level at the junction of the Left Okhota and Right Okhota rivers.
 These are about 10 km long and start from an elevation of 1800 to 2000 m.
 First it flows as a mountain stream.
 Further downstream it flows to the west of the Kukhtuy and east of the Urak river.
 It heads southwards in a wide valley between the Yudoma and Kukhtuy Ranges until its mouth in the Sea of Okhotsk near Novoye Ustye, west of the port town of Okhotsk.
 The lower reaches of the river are navigable for small craft.
 The Okhota is frozen from early November to May.
 Snow cover in the valley can last until late June.